ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_integration_about.rst

 To check a task:

 1. Register the outcome of the task as a variable, for example, ``register: result``.
-Using the :ref:`assert <ansible_collections.ansible.builtin.assert_module>` module, check:
+Using the :ansplugin:`assert <ansible.builtin.assert#module>` module, check:

   #.
 If ``- result is changed`` or not.
   #.
 Expected return values.

 2. If the module changes the system state, check the actual system state using at least one other module.
-For example, if the module changes a file, we can check that the file has been changed by checking its checksum with the :ref:`stat <ansible_collections.ansible.builtin.stat_module>` module before and after the test tasks.
+For example, if the module changes a file, we can check that the file has been changed by checking its checksum with the :ansplugin:`stat <ansible.builtin.stat#module>` module before and after the test tasks.
 3. Run the same task with ``check_mode: true`` if check-mode is supported by the module.
 Check with other modules that the actual system state has not been changed.
 4. Cover cases when the module must fail.
 Use the ``ignore_errors: true`` option and check the returned message with the ``assert`` module.